mbaechler/james-project/src/adr/0019-polyglot-strategy.md

 Pros:
 * Rich FP community and ecosystem
-* Existing knowledge in the current team
+* Existing knowledge in the current active commiters

 Cons:
 * Needs work to master